zvada/technology/docs/release/cut-data-release.md

 ### Step 2: Test the Pre-Release on the Madison ITB site

-Test the pre-release on the Madison IRB by following the [ITB pre-release testing instructions](itb-testing/).
+Test the pre-release on the Madison ITB by following the [ITB pre-release testing instructions](itb-testing/).

 Day 2: Pushing the Release
 --------------------------